A person stepping on platforms with text, "Problem-Plan-Solution-Success"

 During a recent vacation to the Outer Banks, I visited the Wright Brothers Museum in Kitty Hawk and found myself captivated by the story of Orville and Wilbur Wright.
-These two visionaries not only pioneered powered flight but modeled qualities that continue to inspire innovation and leadership today.
+These two visionaries not only pioneered powered flight but also modeled qualities that continue to inspire innovation and leadership lessons today.

 As I walked through exhibits filled with prototypes, tools, and handwritten notes, I couldn’t help but draw parallels to the challenges sales leaders face in driving growth and innovation within their teams.

 What set the Wright Brothers apart wasn’t just their technical skill—it was their ability to leverage a strong support system, apply diverse skill sets, and embrace setbacks as stepping stones to success.
-These same principles hold valuable lessons for sales leaders navigating a fast-changing marketplace.
+These same principles hold valuable leadership lessons for sales leaders navigating a fast-changing marketplace.

 Build a Strong Support System